euronovate/ENMobileSDK-Android/ENPdfMiddleware/readme.md

 ![badge_version](badge_version.svg)

-The `pdfMiddleware` module contains an extension of core and it is a brain of the processing about pdf Document for example:
+The `pdfMiddleware` module is the brain of the processing about pdf Document.

-* elaborate bookmarks
-* signPdf
-* apposeCheckbox
-* apposeRadioButton
-* apposeTextField

 ```gradle
 dependencies {